The Other Side of Midnight (film): Reception

-According to the 2004 documentary Empire of Dreams, the book's popularity was anticipated to translate to success at the box office, and 20th Century Fox heavily promoted the film.
+According to the 2004 documentary Empire of Dreams, the book's popularity was anticipated to translate to success at the box office, and 20th Century-Fox heavily promoted the film.
 At the same time, the studio was promoting Star Wars, which was gaining controversy for its growing expense.

 Fearing that Star Wars would flop, the studio made a peremptory decision to grant prints of The Other Side of Midnight—a 2-hour-45-minute-long feature with sex and nudity—only to those theaters that agreed to book Star Wars as well.

 Ultimately, The Other Side of Midnight was a disappointment at the box office.
 It opened nationally the weekend of June 17 to 19, when it grossed $2,031,293 from 431 theaters.
-Although a modest hit, its success was "nothing like Star Wars": Despite a higher budget, Star Wars ultimately grossed a then-record $221 million in the United States and Canada in its first run and eventually spawned a multimedia franchise that continues to this day; The Other Side of Midnight earned $24 million.
+Although a modest hit, its success was "nothing like Star Wars": Despite a higher budget, Star Wars ultimately grossed a then-record $221 million in the America and Canada in its first run and eventually spawned a multimedia franchise that continues to this day; The Other Side of Midnight earned $24 million.

+The Other Side of Midnight holds a 25% rating on Rotten Tomatoes based on eight reviews.

 Home media

 On March 6, 2007, about 30 years after the film was released in theaters, 20th Century Fox Home Entertainment released The Other Side of Midnight on DVD for the first time as part of Fox's Cinema Classics Collection.
 The DVD includes a commentary discussion with producer Frank Yablans, director Charles Jarrott, and author Sidney Sheldon, led by film historian Laurent Bouzereau, a stills gallery, and the film's theatrical trailer.
-Jarrott and Sheldon have since died, as has Marie-France Pisier, the film's star.

-Remake and sequel

-The film was remade in India as the Hindi film Oh Bewafa (1980) and in Turkey as Alev Alev (1984).
+Sequel

 Sheldon wrote a 1990 sequel, Memories of Midnight, which was adapted into a 1991 television miniseries starring Jane Seymour as Catherine Alexander.